Read Time : 8 Minutes

 What Are Solar Cells?

 Solar cells are also known as photovoltaic cells (PV), which work to generate electricity directly from sunlight.
-This is different to photovoltaic thermal cells (PVT), which work to provide heat for water in the home.
+This is different from photovoltaic thermal cells (PVT), which work to provide heat for water in the home.
 Photovoltaic cells are connected electrically, and neatly organised into a large frame that is known as a solar panel.
 The actual solar cells are made of silicon semiconductors that absorb sunlight and then convert it into electricity.

 One of the great things about solar technology is the fact that advances in the field are constantly being made, raising the overall quality and efficiency.
 It is expected that this will only increase with further research and development.
 Similarly, as these aspects increase, the price of solar panels is expected to keep falling – making them available to a much wider number of people.